Show and Share

 - Have the children draw a picture of the item named in the sentence.

-- Compile the pages into a book and put it in a classroom library.
+- Compile the pages into a book.

 SEEL At Home